bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2016/rootstock.md

 transcript_by: Bryan Bishop
 categories: ['conference']
 tags: ['security', 'research', 'smart contracts']
-speakers: ['Sergio Lerner']
+speakers: ['Sergio Lerner', 'Alicia Bendhan', 'Lous Parker']
 ---

 Rootstock

-Sergio Lerner

 Sergio is co-founder and chief scientist at RSK Labs.
 The whitepaper was pretty good.
 I am happy that he is here.
 Thank you.
 Just give me a minute.